httpout/httpout.github.io/benchmarking.md

 run(main())
 ```

 And that's where the httpout's muscles come in handy.
+It easily lifts blocking io code, when async-only frameworks have trouble doing so.